Pumpki Lei Su, PhD, CCC-SLP

-Pumpki Lei Su is currently a doctoral candidate in the department of Hearing and Speech Sciences at Vanderbilt University, working with Drs.
-Jim Bodfish, Stephen Camarata, and Paul Yoder.
-She started her combined M.S./PhD program in Hearing and Speech Sciences at Vanderbilt in Fall 2015 and received her M.S.
-Summer 2018.
-Before here, she received her Bachelor of Science from Northwestern University, with double majors in Linguistics and Communication Sciences & Disorders and minor in French Language and Literature.
+Pumpki Lei Su is a postdoctoral researcher in the Department of Communication Sciences and Disorder at University of Delaware and a licensed speech-language pathologist.
+She received her PhD in Hearing and Speech Sciences from Vanderbilt University in 2020 and her Master of Science in Interdisciplinary Science in Neurodevelopmental Disorders from Vanderbilt University in 2018.
+She received her Bachelor of Science from Northwestern University in 2015, with double majors in Linguistics and Communication Sciences & Disorders and minor in French Language and Literature.

-Her research focuses on language impairments in children with Autism Spectrum Disorder (ASD).
-Language deficits are common in children with ASD and tend to persist and affect long-term academic achievement, communication outcomes, social participation, and quality of life.
-She hopes to serve the field of speech-language pathology and improve long-term language outcomes in children with ASD through two lines of research:
+Her current research focuses on language development in children with autism spectrum disorder (ASD) and bilingual children.
+She hopes to serve the field of speech-language pathology and improve long-term language outcomes in diverse language learners through two lines of research:

-Pumpki is originally from Shanghai, China but has lived in Shanghai, Evanston, Arles, Copenhagen, and Nashville.
-In her spare time, she likes to swing dance, play ukulele, bake and cook, travel, take and develop photos, and cuddle with her two cats.
+Pumpki is originally from Shanghai, China but has lived in Shanghai, Evanston, Arles, Copenhagen, Nashville, and Delaware.
+In her spare time, she likes to swing dance (well...in pre-COVID era), play ukulele, bake and cook, travel, take and develop photos (examples below), and cuddle with her two cats and a sheepadoodle puppy.